mailbox171/fctfoke-v04/OLDreadme.md

                  POD_NAME=$(kubectl get pods -n $POD_NAMESPACE -l app.kubernetes.io/name=ingress-nginx --field-selector=status.phase=Running -o jsonpath='{.items[0].metadata.name}')
                  kubectl exec -it $POD_NAME -n $POD_NAMESPACE -- /nginx-ingress-controller --version

-Create the ingress-nginx ingress controller service by running the following command:
-                cd <repo-root>/100-fr/k8s/ingress
-                kubectl apply -f cloud-generic.yaml

 Verify that the ingress-nginx Ingress Controller Service is Running as a Load Balancer Service.
 View the list of running services by entering:
-                kubectl get svc -n ingress-nginx
+                get svc ingress-nginx-controller -n ingress-nginx
 The output from the above command shows the EXTERNAL-IP for the ingress-nginx Service.
+Make note of the external ip

 Creating a TLS Secret.